dfourn/snake.py/README.md

 snake.py
 ========

 Yet another Snake the game, this time in Python.
 Depends on py-game library(SDL wrapper).
-A code I put together ages ago.
+A code I wrote ages ago.